yochaigal/cairn/wip/2e/growth.md

 ### Oxrable Commentary

 Through the dogged pursuit of his powerful enemy Ox demonstrated a distinct _pattern of behavior_.
-Drinking the spirit of Tibor represented a _clear risk_ to Ox, and even though the Soul Extractor was a known Relic, its ability to move souls between hosts was an obvious case of interacting with an object not fully understood (even the Warden didn't know what might happen).
+Drinking the spirit of Tibor represented a _clear risk_ to Ox, and even though the Soul Extractor was a known Relic, its ability to move souls between hosts was an obvious case of _interacting with an object not fully understood_.

 ### Example 3: Aster